dignite/docs.particular.net/nservicebus/messaging/databus/index.md

  1. Using the `DataBusProperty<T>` type
  1. Message conventions

-Note: Data bus properties must be top-level properties on the message class.
+Note: Data bus properties must be top-level properties on a message class.

 ### Using `DataBusProperty<T>`